savashn/ecewo-docs/src/content/docs/docs/faq.md

 ## Is *Ecewo* Production Ready?

-No, maybe in version 1.0.
-However, it doesn’t need to be neither battle-tested nor production-ready, because I’m building it as a **hobby project** to improve my programming skills.
+This is a **hobby project** that I'm developing to improve my programming skills.
+So it might not be production-ready and it doesn't need to be.

 ## What Am I Trying To Do?